Micah Richards: Manchester City

-At the start of the 2013–14 season, Richards said he is going to fight his way back to the starting line-up, under the new management of Manuel Pellegrini.
-Around the same time, Richards dismissed transfer speculation that he is leaving the club after reports claims that clubs from Europe were interested in signing him.
+At the start of the 2013–14 season, Richards said he was going to fight his way back to the starting line-up, under the new management of Manuel Pellegrini.
+Around the same time, Richards dismissed transfer speculation that he was leaving the club after reports that clubs from Europe were interested in signing him.
 However, he suffered a thigh injury that saw him sidelined throughout August.
 It was not until on 24 September 2013 when Richards made his first appearance of the season, starting as captain, and set up the club's second goal of the game, in a 5–0 win over Wigan Athletic in the third round of the League Cup.
 A month later on 19 October 2013, he made his first Premier League appearance of the season, starting the whole game, in a 3–1 win over West Ham United.
 In a 2–0 win over Newcastle United on 30 October 2013 in the round of 16 of League Cup, Richards captained the side for the whole game throughout extra time to send the side through to the next round.
 Following this, he appeared on the substitute bench, having lost his place in the first team to Zabaleta.
 However, during a 3–2 win over Bayern Munich on 10 December 2013 in a UEFA Champions League Group Stage match, Richards suffered a hamstring injury and was sidelined for a month.
 He did not make his return from injury until on 15 January 2014, starting a match, in a 5–0 win over Blackburn Rovers in the third round replay of the FA Cup.
 Following this, Richards made two more appearances in the FA Cup matches later in the 2013–14 season.
 Despite this, he continued to have his first-team opportunities limited for the remaining matches of the season.
 As a result, it was reported in March 2014 that Richards turned down a new contract offered by the club, leaving his future uncertain.
 He later confirmed the news in September 2014.
 Despite Manchester City winning the league again in 2013–14, he made only two league appearances and missed out on a Premier League winner's medal.

-Ahead of the 2014–15 season, Richards was expected to leave Manchester City.
+Ahead of the 2014–15 season, Richards was expected to help X leave Manchester City.
 It came after when he was linked away from the club, as his contract was expecting to expire at the end of the season.
 Amid the transfer speculation, Richards made his only appearance of the season for Manchester City, coming on as a late substitute, in a 3–0 loss against Arsenal in the FA Community Shield.

 On 10 June 2015, Richards was released by Manchester City.
 By the time he departed the club, Richards was described by local newspaper Manchester Evening News as "a true survivor" since the takeover in 2008.
-Since leaving the club, Richards has said he believes that Manchester City will never use youngsters in the future.